kerns/dummy/README.md

 Dummy also aims to support designers and front-end artisans who find themselves increasingly attracted to In-Browser Design as a viable process for the creation, iteration, and client approval of their work.
 As does @beardedstudio. (http://blog.bearded.com/post/21447195970/mocking-up-is-hard-to-do)

-### Where I Try To Anticipate Your Questions

-#### This is very basic PHP, I could just write this myself as I go along working…
-> Dummy is geared toward front-enders with either a limited knowledge of programming outside of HTML and CSS –OR– a limited desire to code and recode rudimentary functions and routines.

-#### It could be done in JavaScript
-> One of the things Dummy was designed to test is JavaScript performance.
-For this reason we don't want to mingle with, tax, or otherwise touch the DOM of a document in any way.
-It's not 100% certain that PHP is the best way to go, but it's widely available and all of the heavy lifting is done by the server (not in or by the client).

-#### This could be done much better
-> I agree!
-I love better.
-And this version leaves plenty of room for improvement.
-Let's do it.

 ### Requirements
 You need a development environment running Apache + PHP and compiled with support for GD (this covers most of them).
 If you want to play with URL segments or other advanced techniques then you'll need to have mod_rewrite enabled, and you'll need to enable the .htaccess file (included in /dummy/docs/), but again, this probably covers most local development environments.
 If you're not developing locally, …why aren't you developing locally?

 ### TODO
-+ Improve demos and docs (I know).
++ Improve demos, finish docs.
 + Optimize performance and memory usage.
-+ Integrate a full-fledged Lorum Ipsum generator, together with some intuitive syntax for specifying parameters of the text you want generated (length in chars or words, casing, etc)
++ Integrate a Lorum Ipsum generator, together with some intuitive syntax for specifying parameters of the text you want generated (length in chars or words, casing, etc)
 + Ability to call and define image crops from within CSS (i.e. ability to post image requests in the URL to dummy.php)
-+ Develop an easy way to tag/track dumb luck outcomes, and to play other logic outcomes together in sync with those.
++ Develop an easy way to link our broadcast dumbluck outcomes, so that one outcome could bubble-up to another.
-+ See if it would be possible to abstract Dummy from PHP, and bring it to other environments (i.e. Python, Ruby) …without forking or splintering the core features.
-Maybe if was built specifically for different development environments at the OS level (Mac/Win/Lin), or at the server level as a module with some sort of pre-processor?
 + Clean up the way errors and messages are formatted (i.e. abstract the HTML and style surrounding them)
 + It's a bad idea to ship this with a bandwidth hogging library of images in assets/images.
 The image assets that ship with Dummy are also highly geared toward usage in editorial design.
 What if we maintained separate asset packages for different types of projects (e.g. a commerce package with commercial product shots, a portfolio or gallery package with images that showcase art, architecture, or design).